Indemnification Program for Public Officers and Educator

 The Public Officers Indemnification Fund includes payments for permanent disability, supplemental income and death to eligible law enforcement officers, firefighters, prison guards, publicly employed emergency medical technicians, emergency management rescue specialists, state highway employees, and active members of the Georgia National Guard, when called into service by the Governor.
 The Public School Indemnification Fund provides payments to any public school employee who is killed or permanently disabled by an act of violence in the line of duty.
 This benefit is funded by revenue generated by the sale of special license plates honoring Georgia educators.

-Senate Bill 56: COVID-19 Death Benefits for Public Safety Officers
+House Bill (HB) 1128: Indemnification Benefits for Public Safety Officers with Organic Brain Injuries

 Eligible public safety officers include law enforcement officers, firefighters, emergency medical technicians, emergency management rescue specialists, state highway employees, and prison guards as defined by O.C.G.A. § 45-9-81.

-Access the Georgia State Indemnification Program Application for COVID-19 Death Benefits here.
+Access the Georgia State Indemnification Program Application for Benefits: Traumatic Brain Injury Total Permanent Disability Benefits Application

 Training Videos